Representation theory of the cyclotomic Cherednik algebra via the Dunkl-Opdam subalgebra

 \usetikzlibrary{decorations.pathreplacing,backgrounds,decorations.markings,shapes.geometric} \tikzset{wei/.style={draw=red,double=red!40!white,double distance=1.5pt,thin}} \tikzset{awei/.style={draw=blue,double=blue!40!white,double distance=1.5pt,thin}} \tikzset{bdot/.style={fill,circle,color=blue,inner sep=3pt,outer sep=0}} \tikzset{dir/.style={postaction={decorate,decoration={markings, mark=at position .8 with {\arrow[scale=1.3]{>}}}}}} \tikzset{rdir/.style={postaction={decorate,decoration={markings, mark=at position .8 with {\arrow[scale=1.3]{<}}}}}} \tikzset{edir/.style={postaction={decorate,decoration={markings, mark=at position .2 with {\arrow[scale=1.3]{<}}}}}} \tikzset{tstar/.style={fill=white,draw,star,star points=5,star point ratio=0.45,inner sep=3pt}} \tikzset{ucircle/.style={fill=black,circle,inner sep=2pt}}

 { \begin{quote} {\em Abstract.} We give an alternate presentation of the cyclotomic rational Cherednik algebra, which has the useful feature of compatibility with the Dunkl-Opdam subalgebra.
 This presentation has a diagrammatic flavor, and it provides a simple explanation of several surprising facts about this algebra.
-It allows direct proof of the connection of category $\cO$ to weighted KLR algebras, provides an algebraic construction of the KZ functor, and provides a better framework for connecting Cherednik algebras to Coulomb branches of 3-d gauge theories. \end{quote} }
+It allows direct proof of the connection of category $\cO$ to weighted KLR algebras, allows us to classify the simple Dunkl-Opdam modules over the Cherednik algebra and provides an algebraic construction of the KZ functor.
+Furthermore, one of prime motivations for considering this approach is to provide a better framework for connecting Cherednik algebras to Coulomb branches of 3-d gauge theories. \end{quote} }